 Medical conditions that often cause dysfunctional uterine bleeding are:

-Endometriosis.
-This condition results when the uterine lining grows outside of the uterus, often on the ovaries.
+- Endometriosis: This condition results when the uterine lining grows outside of the uterus, such as on the ovaries.
 Endometriosis often causes heavy bleeding during regular periods.

 Certain medications can also cause dysfunctional uterine bleeding, including:

 - hormonal agents

 The most common symptom of DUB is bleeding outside of your normal periods.
 It can also occur within your menstrual cycle.
 In this case, it might include:

 - heavy menstrual bleeding

 - bleeding that contains many clots or large clots

 - bleeding that lasts more than seven days